+A guide to the different methods you can use when tiling a splashback.
 A tiled splashback usually consists of one or two rows of tiles on the wall directly behind the sink or washbasin and is designed to stop splashed water soaking the plaster and ruining the wall.
 The easiest way to create a splashback is to use only full tiles, extending them slightly past the edge of the fixture.
 This way, no cutting is needed and the job can be completed quickly and without fuss.

 Tiling a Splashback – Method 1